po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/22-Stu_Virtuals/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to implement a Mongoose virtual in my schema to get and set data, but not persist that data to the database so that I can get and set computed properties on documents.
+* As a developer, I want to implement a Mongoose virtual in my schema to get and set data.
+As a developer, I do not want that data to persist to the database so I can get and set computed properties on documents.

 ## Acceptance Criteria

 * It's done when I have created a new `Schema` called `userSchema` with a `name` and `age` attribute.

-* It's done when I have set the vale of the `name` attribute to an object containing two more attributes: `first` and `last`.
+* It's done when I have set the value of the `name` attribute to an object containing two more attributes: `first` and `last`.

 * It's done when I have defined a new `Model` for a `User` that makes use of the `userSchema` made in step 1.